kabuki5/LogicalRatingBar/README.md

 # CustomRatingBar

-Allows you customize an rating bar with your own empty and full icons and sizes.
+Allows you customize a rating bar with your own empty and full icons and sizes.

 Usage:
 ```xml